 A plot of land was bought in the Belgrano area, and construction started in 1935.
 Building took over two years, and due to insufficient budget the construction of the North Stand had to be postponed for many more years.

-El Monumental officially opened on the 26th of May 1938 with a friendly match between River and Uruguayan side Peñarol.
+El Monumental officially opened on 26 May 1938 with a friendly match between River and Uruguayan side Peñarol.